 DIAL: Brilliant and detailed original black LeJour-signed three register dial.
 Original hour, minute, and chronograph hands.

 CASE: Original 41mm (43 w/crown) x 42mm lugless PVD steel case, this case is quite thick at 13.5mm.
 PVD coating is mostly uniform throughout the case, pushers, and crown; that said, somewhere along the line some of the PVD was chipped and some enterprising individual saw fit to paint the chips in.
-If so desired, we can source an original NOS case for the buyer.

 CRYSTAL: Flawless mineral crystal, no scratches.